 To monitor private Instagram profiles, there are a couple extra steps.
 But don’t worry – it’s easy.

 When you copy and paste the URL of the private Instagram page into the search bar, you’ll be met with an Instagram login page.
 Oh, what? you’ll think.
 I can’t monitor private profiles?

 No, you can.
 You’re met with the login page because private profiles are password-protected.
 In order to access private profiles through Visualping, you have to login to your account first.

 To do that, you have to instruct the Visualping bot how to login to your Instagram account, using Visualping’s Perform actions feature.

 Once the bot follows your instructions and enters your account, it’ll have access the Instagram profile and check it for changes.
 It’ll follow your instructions and login like this every time it goes to check the page for changes.

 Using the Perform actions feature, you instruct the Visualping bot to, say, click the email/username form, before then typing your information into it.
 It’ll then need to click the password form, before typing in your password.
 Then it needs to click the Login or Enter button.
 These are the kinds of instructions you need to add.

 To learn how to monitor private Instagram pages with the Perform actions feature, check out our blog post on how to monitor password-protected pages.

-Sometimes, to monitor Instagram profiles, the “follow” button and manually looking up the content just doesn’t cut it.
-You’ll likely miss much of the content, the world will know you’re interested in the page and, if it’s a competitor – that’s free advertising.
+To monitor Instagram profiles, the “follow” button isn’t enough to catch all their new content.
+You’ll likely miss much of their new posts, you sacrifice privacy and, if it’s a competitor – that’s free advertising.